maksimdrachov/zephyr-rtos-tutorial/README.md

 - [ ] images: resort images into folders
 - [ ] svg-images: resort images into folders
 - [ ] update image links in texts
+- [ ] exercices: threads add def equivalents to each type